psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 ### What does install.sh do?

-The `install.sh` script serves as a wrapper for executing the main `fastcgi_ops_root.sh` script from [our automation repository](https://github.com/psaux-it/psaux-it.github.io/blob/main/fastcgi_ops_root.sh).
-This script is designed for the **NPP** WordPress plugin, which can be found at [Official WordPress Plugin Repository](https://wordpress.org/plugins/fastcgi-cache-purge-and-preload-nginx/).<br/>

 The script first attempts to automatically identify the PHP-FPM-USER along with their associated Nginx Cache Paths.
 If cannot automatically match the PHP-FPM-USER with their respective Nginx Cache Path, provides an easy manual setup option using the `manual-configs.nginx` file, where users can add multiple PHP-FPM-USER and their associated Nginx Cache Paths.

 In environments with two distinct user roles—the WEBSERVER-USER and the PHP-FPM-USER —this script automates the management of Nginx Cache Paths. **Utilizes `bindfs` to create a `FUSE` mount of the original Nginx Cache Paths, enabling the PHP-FPM-USER to write to these directories with the necessary permissions.** This approach resolves permission conflicts by granting the PHP-FPM-USER access to a new mount point, while keeping the original Nginx Cache Paths intact and synchronized.

+> [!NOTE]
+> If your environment runs both the web server and PHP-FPM under the same user (for example nginx, www-data, or similar), this script or any server side action is not required, since no permission boundary exists between the web server and PHP processes.

-After the setup (whether automatic or manual) completed, the script creates an `npp-wordpress` systemd service that can be managed from the WordPress admin dashboard under the NPP plugin **STATUS tab**.
+After the setup (whether automatic or manual) completed, the script creates an `npp-wordpress` systemd service.
+Thats All!

-Additionally, NPP users have the flexibility to manage FUSE mount and unmount operations for the original Nginx Cache Path directly from the WP admin dashboard, effectively preventing unexpected permission issues and maintaining consistent cache stability.

 ### Scriptless Setup Instructions